A Guide for Reflection During Marriage Decision Making

 1 Peter 5:10, “But the God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you.”

-6. I have established a pattern of healthy relationships, emotional health, and life skills.
+6. I have established a pattern of healthy relationships and emotional health.

-Marriage will bring light to unhealthy patterns and habits in the areas of relationships, emotional health and life skills.
+Marriage will bring light to unhealthy patterns and habits in the areas of relationships and emotional health.
 It is imperative an individual recognize their relational strengths and weaknesses and be willing to purposefully grow areas of weakness.

 2 Timothy 2:20-21, “But in a great house there are not only vessels of gold and of silver, but also of wood and of earth; and some to honour, and some to dishonor.
 If a man therefore purge himself from these, he shall be a vessel unto honour, sanctified, and meet for the master’s use, and prepared unto every good work.”